BawdyAnarchist/quBSD/Future_Development.md

 	- quBSD.conf removed.
 Everything now in jailmap.conf

 ### BEST PRACTICES / FIXES / CLEANUP

+You really need to run Wayland and/or figure out Xauth, xpra, and isolation of gui

 Convert all JMAP to QCONF , and rename jailmap.conf quBSD.conf